lavabit/libdime/docs/style.md

 While loops shall have a space between the `while` and the opening parenthesis of the control expression.
-The opening brace shall be placed on its own line immediately following the line containing the `while` and be placed at the same indentation level of the `while`.
-The closing brace shall be placed on its own line immediately following the last iteration statement.
+The opening brace shall be placed on the same line and immediately following the `while` control expression.

-Iteration statements shall be placed at one indentation level in from the loop statement.
-Control statements for do-while and while loops should be formatted the same way as `if` statements.
+The closing brace shall be placed on its own line immediately following the last iteration statement at the same indentation level as the `while`.

 #### Example